 September 16th, 2022

-Why You’ll Love This Halloween Skull Garland
+Why You’ll Love This Crochet Halloween Garland

 The pattern starts with the eyes, which is where all the character comes from, then works up and down from there.
 If you can single crochet and slip stitch, you have everything you need.

-What You Can Make With These Skulls
+What You Can Make With This Pattern

 - 🎃 Halloween garland — string across a mantle, staircase, or Halloween table